mobileweb2025/urlshort/doc.md

      - Django admin (`/admin/`) after running `python manage.py createsuperuser`.
      - MySQL clients (CLI or GUI such as MySQL Workbench / Sequel Ace) by connecting to `db_shorturl`.

-## 3. Frontend Rendering
+## 3. Frontend Rendering (User Experience)

 1. **Base Layout**
    - `templates/base.html` loads the Inter font, custom CSS, PWA scripts, the install button, and the “Enable notifications” button.
 It also displays flash messages from Django’s message framework.
+Breakpoints ensure the card feels native on both mobile (full-width) and desktop (≈900px).

 2. **Home Page (`templates/links/home.html`)**
    - Extends the base template with a modern single-column card.
 It renders the form, result box (copy/open buttons), and alias editor.
 All styles are mobile-first and match the hero.